University of Michigan

 Ann Arbor, MI 48109-2121

-Emily Mower Provost is an Associate Professor in Computer Science and Engineering at the University of Michigan.
+Emily Mower Provost is an Associate Professor in Computer Science and Engineering and Toyota Faculty Scholar at the University of Michigan.
 She received her Ph.D. in Electrical Engineering from the University of Southern California (USC), Los Angeles, CA in 2010.
-She is a Toyota Faculty Scholar (2020) and has been awarded a National Science Foundation CAREER Award (2017), the Oscar Stern Award for Depression Research (2015), a National Science Foundation Graduate Research Fellowship (2004-2007).
-She is a co-author on the paper, ``Say Cheese vs. Smile: Reducing Speech-Related Variability for Facial Emotion Recognition,'' winner of Best Student Paper at ACM Multimedia, 2014, and a co-author of the winner of the Classifier Sub-Challenge event at the Interspeech 2009 emotion challenge.
+She has been awarded a National Science Foundation CAREER Award (2017), the Oscar Stern Award for Depression Research (2015), a National Science Foundation Graduate Research Fellowship (2004-2007).
+She is a co-author on the paper, "Say Cheese vs. Smile: Reducing Speech-Related Variability for Facial Emotion Recognition,'' winner of Best Student Paper at ACM Multimedia, 2014, and a co-author of the winner of the Classifier Sub-Challenge event at the Interspeech 2009 emotion challenge.
 Her research interests are in human-centered speech and video processing, multimodal interfaces design, and speech-based assistive technology.
 The goals of her research are motivated by the complexities of the perception and expression of human behavior.